-In an effort to upgrade electric metering equipment and continue a strong focus on customer service, we will be replacing existing residential, commercial, and industrial meters in 40 retail communities during 2019.
-This upgrade will involve 24,500 electric meters being replace in NPPD retail communities.
+In an effort to upgrade electric metering equipment and continue a strong focus on customer service, we will be replacing existing residential, commercial, and industrial meters in retail communities.
+During 2019-2020, this upgrade will involve 49,330 electric meters being replaced in NPPD retail communities.

 The upgraded meter is equipped with two-way communication that is part of what is known as Advanced Metering Infrastructure (AMI).
 This digital metering technology has been in use around the world for more than a decade.
 Most of the current meters in the identified communities slated for new meters are electro-mechanical devices.
 The new meters display the reading, but in digital LED format.
 The new meters will have an electronic circuit board module installed that will receive and securely transmit the data back to NPPD on the total amount of kilowatt hours used by a residence, business or industry.

 We will notify customers by phone, at the number on your account, ahead of the replacement.
 There will be a short interruption of electric service while the new meter is installed.